avioconsulting/apics-terraform-ansible/README.md

 	| outputs.tf | Output values after creation (ids of the subnets). |
 	| vpc.tf | Details of all of the network resources, and their configurations. |

-### compute Module
+### Compute Module
-The compute module contains all of the terraform automation to provision an AWS EC2 instance, and then invokes the Ansible scripts
+The compute module (in the computer folder) contains all of the terraform automation to provision an AWS EC2 instance, and then invokes the Ansible scripts

 	| Name | Description |
 	| ---- | -------------- |